 There are.
 They are:

 ② Dermaplaning where a sterile, single-edged blade is used to safely remove the accumulated dead skin that makes your skin look dull and unhealthy.
-Sounds like fun right?!
+That sounds like fun right?!

 What is chemical exfoliation?